Menu

 Pissaladière (Anchovy Tart)

 A close cousin of the Italian pizza, pissaladière is a specialty of Nice and the surrounding Côte d’Azur region of France.
 The name of the dish is derived from pissalat, a Roman era aromatic puree of salted sardines and anchovies that is fairly rare in France today.
 Instead, whole anchovy filets are layered over a bed of caramelized onions and black olives spread on top of a thick bread crust.
-Sold in boulangeries throughout Provence, pissaladière is commonly savored as a snack or light entrée.
-Recipe Servings: Serves 6
+Sold in boulangeries (French bakeries) throughout Provence, pissaladière is commonly savored as an appetizer, snack, or light entrée.

 Prep Time